Publishing Statement

 a) Critique of the excesses of the magician Aleister Crowley, which included vampirism, wife torture, the suggested rape and murder of a young girl, and heroin addiction.

 b) Critique of the LSD and related "therapies" of Dr. Stanislav Grof, which have been influential in circles often described as new age.
-Coverage is included of measures taken by American scientists to cordon the Grofian resuscitation of MDMA therapy, which is an illegal practice.
+Coverage is included of measures taken by American scientists to cordon the Grofian resuscitation of MDMA therapy, an illegal practice.

 e) An exposure of the dangers in cocaine use and cannabis use, employing recent research in the face of widespread official and public ignorance about cannabis.